ml-smores/fast/README.md

 Input should already be ordered by time within one user.
 However, users' order doesn't matter.
 Same user same KC's records don't need to be put together as long as the old records of this user's this KC are put later.

 -- RELATION BETWEEN TRAIN AND TEST FILES:
-You shouldn't have new KCs in the test file.
-Because in training process, each KC correspond to one HMM and has its only set of parameters.
+	* Test file shouldn't have new KCs (indicated by the "KCs" column).
+Because in training process, each KC correspond to one HMM with its own set of parameters and they are used for testing corresponding KC (HMM).
+	* Test file should have the same feature columns (indicated by features_XXX or *features_XXX as train file.

+-- FEATURE COLUMNS:
+Feature columns should have prefix features_ or *features_.
+	* If some features are always 0 (never appear) in current KC but may have value 1 in other KCs, then put them as NULL for current KC's records (This is for the sake of computing gradient, if they are NULL then the code doesn't compute gradient for those features for current HMM, see sample1~3).
+	* If you have some features that you want to share by both "known" and "unknown" states (which means the feature value and coefficient is the same no matter a student mastered or not mastered a skill), then you can put *features_ as prefix.
+See sample2.

 -- About features with string as values:
 Currently, FAST doesn't support string as feature values, and only support numerical variables.
 Hopefully in the future FAST could solve that.